mhered/sevillabot/Quick-start-guide.md

 Red switch on the side from **O** to **I**

-### Source ROS2 in the robot
+### Spawn the robot

-SSH into the robot and source ROS2 workspace:
+SSH into the robot , source ROS2 workspace and spawn the robot:

 ```bash
 (PC T1)$ ssh mhered@sevillabot